link-kut/or/README.md

 6. pip install pulp

 7. PyTorch
-  - If you don't have GPU and CUDA, just run "pip install torch torchvision torchaudio"
+  - If you don't have GPU and CUDA, just run "pip install torch==1.7.1 torchvision torchaudio"
   - For details. refer to https://pytorch.org/

 8. PyTorch Geometric (for pytorch 1.7.0, 1.7.1, ...)